The Wolfman (film)

-The Wolfman is a 2010 American gothic horror film directed by Joe Johnston, from a screenplay by Andrew Kevin Walker and David Self.
-A remake of the 1941 film of the same name, it stars Benicio del Toro (who also produced), Anthony Hopkins, Emily Blunt and Hugo Weaving.
+The Wolfman is a 2010 American Gothic horror film directed by Joe Johnston, from a screenplay by Andrew Kevin Walker and David Self.
+A remake of the 1941 film The Wolf Man, it stars Benicio del Toro (who also produced), Anthony Hopkins, Emily Blunt and Hugo Weaving.
 The film's story follows an actor who, after his brother's brutal murder, returns from the United States to his ancestral homeland in England, where he gets bitten by a werewolf and is cursed to become one.

 Mark Romanek was originally attached to direct the film but left weeks before filming due to creative differences and budgetary issues.
 Johnston was hired four weeks before principal photography, under the impression he could shoot the film in 80 days as Universal intended.
 However, reshoots extended production, inflated the budget, and delayed the film's release several times.
 The film underwent numerous alternative versions during post-production.
-Danny Elfman was briefly replaced by Paul Haslinger as the film's composer; however, the studio reverted to Elfman's previously completed score a month before the film's release after finding Haslinger's electronic-based score unsuitable.
+Danny Elfman was briefly replaced by Paul Haslinger as the film's composer; however, the studio changed back to Elfman's previously completed score a month before the film's release after finding Haslinger's electronic-based score unsuitable.

-The Wolfman was theatrically released on February 12, 2010, by Universal Pictures to mixed reviews, although the makeup received praise.
+The Wolfman was theatrically released on February 12, 2010, by Universal Pictures, and received mixed reviews, although the makeup received praise.
 The film was a financial failure, grossing $142.6 million against a production budget of $150 million.
-For their work on the film, Rick Baker and makeup effects supervisor Dave Elsey won the Academy Award for Best Makeup at the 83rd Academy Awards.
+For their work on the film, Rick Baker and makeup effects supervisor Dave Elsey won the Academy Award for Best Makeup and Hairstyling at the 83rd Academy Awards.